hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 }
 ```

-The DAO interface is also kept easy and provides just a simple method to retrieve a user by it's userId.
+The DAO interface is also kept easy and it provides just a simple method to retrieve a user by its `userId`.

 ```java
 public interface UserDAO {